Skip to main content

 Candid offers research tools such as Foundation Directory and Guidestar, as well as learning opportunities and newsletters.

-Sign up for an in-person research appointment to use Foundation Directory Online Professional for free at MPC's office.
 Some nonprofits can also receive free access to Foundation Directory Online Essentials through Candid's Go for the Gold promotion.

 Impala is a social impact startup, creating a unified platform for the nonprofit sector.